effekt-lang/effekt-website/docs/getting-started.md

 ### Visual Studio Marketplace

-You can install the extension from the Visual Studio Marketplace.
+You can install the `effekt-lang.effekt` extension from the Visual Studio Marketplace.

 1. Select `Preferences / Extensions` in the menu
 2. Type "effekt" in the search bar